 The Swiss watchmaking brand will soon start selling its new flagship: the 2009 model year IWC Aquatimer Deep Two (refs.
-IW354701 & IW354702) diving watch.
+IW354701 & IW354702) diving tool.
 Being a direct descendant of the now discontinued GST Deep One instrument, the new watch also features a built-in mechanical depth meter: a complication that you will rarely find while searching for a luxury diver.

 Capable of measuring depths down to 50 meters, the device features two indicators: one (blue) for the actual depth and one (red) for the maximum depth reached by a diver.

 The measurement device is built around a special membrane located inside an additional crown on the left side of the watch’s oversized 46 mm stainless steel case.

 The deeper the watch is submerged, the stronger membrane is forced inside the case, actuating both red and blue levers.
 The red lever always shows the maximum depth, but it can be released with the smaller button, which is ergonomically placed at 4 o’clock, just below the depth gauge “sensor.”

 Well, while you still can’t call this a professional diver’s watch, because its water resistance is limited at 120 meters (for example, Favre-Leuba Bathy V.2 and Jaeger-LeCoultre Master Compressor Diving Pro Geographic Navy SEALs feature water resistance of up to 300m) it is still a nice watch to have if you are not into professional scuba diving and prefer some occasional snorkeling to going deeper under water in some heavy, dangerous-looking gear.

 Just like the rest of the new Aquatimer family, the Deep Two features an external PVD coated rotating bezel with a 60 minute scale and really simple and highly legible dial with prominent markings and huge hour and minute hands with enough luminescent compound on them both to make the hands more contrast in broad daylight and more readable in total darkness.